grafana/metrictank/fake_metrics/README.md

-NSQ and kafka are multi-tenant outputs where structured data is sent and multiple orgs may have the same key in their own namespace. carbon is single-tenant and all data is in 1 metrics tree, prefixed by org id. for the gnet output, the org-id will be set to whatever you authenticate as (unless you use the admin key), so in that case only simulate one org otherwise the keys would overwrite each other
+NSQ and kafka are multi-tenant outputs where structured data is sent and multiple orgs may have the same key in their own namespace. carbon is single-tenant and all data is in 1 metrics tree, prefixed by org id. for the gnet output, the org-id will be set to whatever you authenticate as (unless you use the admin key), so in that case you can only simulate one org otherwise the keys would overwrite each other.

 # Important